The Future of Public Health Nursing: An Update on Standards and Credentialing

 Dr. Berkowitz, a distinguished leader in nursing and public health, received her PhD in nursing science from Case Western Reserve University and both her Master and Bachelor of Science degrees in nursing from the University of Washington.
 She is an elected member of the American Academy of Nursing, as well as an elected member the prestigious Institute of Medicine, a member of the board on Population Health and Public Health Practice, an elected fellow of the Academy’s Board of Directors.
 In addition to serving on the board for several journals, she also is the author of books on public health nursing leadership, nursing management, and communications in health care organizations.
 She came to Columbia from the University of Washington, where she was the Alumni Endowed Professor of Nursing, adjunct professor in the School of Public Health and previously served as chair of the Department of Psychosocial and Community Health.
 Dr. Berkowitz was the director and principal investigator for the National Program Office of the Robert Wood Johnson Foundation’s Turning Point Initiative.
 Dr. Berkowitz previously held leadership positions in both state and local government, as deputy secretary in the Washington State Department of Health, and as chief of nursing for the Seattle-King County Department of Public Health.

-Continuing education credits are available until September 2014.
+Continuing education credits will be available until September 2014.

 The planners and presenters do not have any financial arrangements or affiliations with any commercial entities whose products, research or services may be discussed in this activity.